fantastec/documentation-style-guide/README.md

 ### Colony Terminology

-When referring to internal Colony terminology, always suround with quotes on first mention, and make an effort to explain the meaning in as close to layman's terms as possible.
+When referring to internal Colony terminology, always surround with quotes on first mention, and make an effort to explain the meaning in as close to layman's terms as possible.

 - 'each cortex "module" is essentially a template to be rendered'
 - 'internally, a request uses a system of "builders" and "queries"'.